sushaan-k/alphasig/README.md

 ticker by confidence-weighted directional strength, includes signal decay when `--as-of` is supplied, and can emit an analyst-friendly table, JSON, or Markdown report.

+`sectors` uses the same offline scoring model grouped through the built-in sector map, making it useful for spotting concentrated bullish or bearish portfolio exposure before a backtest or daily review.

 ### REST API